 Intrigued by the LG G7 ThinQ?
 We have more coverage to satisfy your thirst for ThinQ.

-- LG G7 ThinQ hands-on: Josh shows you the G7 from all angles and demoes key features like Boombox and bright mode.
+- LG G7 ThinQ review: Josh shows you the G7 from all angles and demos key features like Boombox and bright mode.

 - LG G7 ThinQ specs: Includes full specification table.